Margin Compression Guide

 How quickly fee loading compresses margin

-Margin falls while cumulative cost load climbs toward the selling price ceiling.
+Margin falls while cumulative cost load approaches the selling-price ceiling.

 What compresses margin the fastest?

-These factors usually produce the largest gap between paper and real margin:
+These factors usually create the largest gross-vs-real gap:

 Common mistakes

-- Treating shipping as fixed overhead instead of unit economics input.
+- Treating shipping as overhead instead of a per-order margin input.

-- Ignoring payment and channel fees when setting promo depth.
+- Excluding payment and channel fees from pricing decisions.

-- Reviewing revenue trends without contribution trend by SKU tier.
+- Comparing revenue growth without contribution margin trend by SKU.

 Practical operator recommendations

-- Pair fee-aware margin checks with discount scenario testing before campaigns.
+- Pair real margin checks with break-even floor modeling before launch.

 Calculate real margin before you commit pricing